08 — What’s Next

 7. Repeat

 I brought the vision, the taste, and the visual QA.
 Claude brought code velocity and codebase navigation.
-Neither of us could have done this project efficiently alone — I’d still be reading GBA hardware docs, and Claude without direction would have built something technically correct but soulless.
+Neither of us would have run this project well alone — I would still be reading GBA hardware docs, and Claude without direction would have built something correct but hollow.

 By the Numbers